Which city is cheaper, Seattle or Boston?

 Which city should you visit?
 Read on to compare the activities as well as the prices of travel for Boston and Seattle.
 We'll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
 Then, you can figure out if either of these two places are accessible based on your travel budget, schedule, and interests.
 So, let's dig into it.

-Boston is a classic, historic, and traditional classic.
+Boston is a loyal, historic, and traditional city.
 As it's a big city, visitors will find plenty to do, too.
-It offers plenty of beauty for visitors.
+Boston offers plenty of beauty for visitors.
 As this is a very quaint destination, you'll find it has a special atmosphere.
 Other popular activities here include food, shopping, and museums.
+See Boston travel costs.

-Seattle is a bustling, progressive, and cultural city.
+Seattle is a progressive, cultural, and outdoorsy city.
 It's a large city with plenty of activites for visitors as well.
-It's a gorgeous place to visit.
+Seattle is a gorgeous place to visit.
 It's also known for hiking, shopping, and museums.
+See Seattle travel costs.

 Let's take a look at the differences and similarities between Seattle and Boston.
 Then, you can decide for yourself which place is better for your next trip.

-Visitors will find world class museums and historical sights in Boston that are not to be missed.
+You'll find many recognizable landmarks that put Boston on the map.
 The city itself feels like a living museum.
 It is famous for Faneuil Hall, the Museum of Fine Arts, the Isabelle Stewart Gardner Museum, the USS Constitution, as well as the many sites along the Freedom Trail.
 There are also many museums on the campuses of the world renowned universities in the city.

-Seattle offers a variety of museums and landmarks to choose from.
-The city's most famous landmark is the Space Needle.
+You'll find a good number of museums and monuments packed into Seattle.
+The city's most iconic landmark is the Space Needle.
 There's also a zoo, aquarium, and a handful of nice museums.
+Several favorites include the Chihuly Garden and Glass, the Museum of History & Industry, and the Seattle Art Museum.

 You'll find a nice selection of shows in Seattle.
 There are a handful of theaters where you can enjoy traveling Broadway shows or smaller productions.